Where Are They Now?

 Panattoni, Greg: SEE Sonny West

-PARDUE, Rita: KWNK, 1988-90; KCSN, 1993-98; KKLA, 1998-2004; KHTS, 2005; KRLA, 2006; KPCC, 2007-13.
+PARDUE, Rita: KWNK, 1988-90; KCSN, 1993-98; KKLA, 1998-2004; KHTS, 2005; KRLA, 2006; KPCC, 2007-18.
 Rita is production manager/imaging voice at KPCC, and recently celebrated 30 years in broadcasting.
 Born in Indiana, she grew up in St. Louis.
 “I started singing at 16 years old and toured across the country performing at major hotels and supper clubs,” said Rita.
 “I opened for name acts including Harry Blackstone Jr., George Burns and Pia Zadora.
 Also did some acting in film and television work, too.
 I sang with the original cast of Jubilee at the MGM Grand Hotel in Las Vegas in 1981.
+In 2018, Rita was crowned Ms. Senior California.

 Rita started her next career in radio and returned to college at the University of Las Vegas and worked at KORK-Las Vegas, where she was a news reporter.
 Simultaneously she was hosting a talk show, Paying Dues at KUNV- Las Vegas.